White Chocolate Banana Bread – Super moist banana bread loaded with white chocolate chips. A must try for a different banana bread recipe.

 Callebaut W2 is my favorite brand of white chocolate, and you can order it from Walmart in smaller quantities.
 I order 99.9% of everything from Amazon so I will order a larger quantity if I need to.
 Sometimes they do have smaller bags and sometimes I’ll try a different brand.
 Still good, but I really like Callebaut the best.

-This bread is moist and the white chocolate chips melt into the cake bread leaving behind this caramelized taste that is amazing.
-Obviously you could leave out the white chocolate chips, but why would you?
-The brown sugar gives a bit of depth and this will now be my go-to banana cake bread recipe.
+This banana bread is super moist and the white chocolate chips melt into the bread leaving behind this caramelized taste that is simply amazing.
+Obviously you could leave out the white chocolate chips, or you could use milk, dark, or semisweet chocolate.

 3/4 cup brown sugar

 1 teaspoon vanilla